Trustees

 Roberta Doyle

 Roberta is a graduate in Business Administration and has held senior director-level roles in marketing, communications, digital, learning and fundraising within Scotland’s largest cultural organisations, including the National Theatre of Scotland, the National Galleries of Scotland, Scottish Opera and Scottish Ballet.
-She lectures and gives papers widely in the UK and abroad on strategic issues relating to performing and visual arts audiences, marketing, communications, audience development and cultural industry management.
+She is Chair of the Tron Theatre in Glasgow, a board director of Scottish Opera and a trustee of the William Syson Foundation.
+Roberta lectures and gives papers widely in the UK and abroad on strategic issues relating to performing and visual arts audiences, marketing, communications, audience development and cultural industry management.
 She has acted as a consultant on strategic marketing and public affairs to other major European arts organisations, including the Romaeuropa Festival, the National Concert Hall in Ireland and the Rome Opera.
 Roberta is also a Justice of the Peace in the Sheriffdom of Glasgow and Strathkelvin.

 Robyn Stapleton